HPCarey/trekkers/README.md

 ### **Project Goals**
 - The aim of this project was to build a Frontend application using React and to become familiar with developing  applications using component based architecture.
 - This project was built with the use of resuable react-bootstrap components such as the navbar component, dropdown menu, card, media etc.
-- As well as reusability, React allows for faster rendering and imporved performance by using a virtual DOM that only updates and renders the necessary components of the UI when the user interacts with the site and many of the custom components built in this app take adavantage of this and appear throughout the site without needing to be reloaded or are reused in various parts of the site:
+- As well as reusability, React allows for faster rendering and imporved performance by using a virtual DOM that only updates and renders the necessary components of the UI when the user interacts with the site and many of the custom components built in this app take adavantage of this and appear throughout the site without needing to be reloaded or are reused in various parts of the site.
 For example:
    -  The PopularProfiles component which like the navbar is displayed on most of the pages without reloading every time.
    -  The PostsPage component which is reused for the Home, Feed and Like pages.
-- Another aim of this project is to connect a frontend app to a backen api.
+- Another aim of this project is to connect a frontend app to a backend api.
 - Django Rest Framework was used to create RESTful APIs for the Frontend app.
 - In the drf api, django models are converted into JSON by defining serialisers.
 - These models are the architecture for the custom components for the frontend app such as the Post component.